weiminshen99/STM32-minimum-code/README.md

 0. Type "make" to make $(TARGET).{elf,bin}
 1. Type "make flash" to load into STM32/Bluepill via [STLINK V2]
-2. Now, you shall see the LED is on.
+2. Now, you shall see the LED is blinking.

 ===== THE END =====